Let’s face it, funerals are costly. When my father passed away, my sister and I were lucky that Dad had made me a joint owner on his checking account.

 For these reasons, please speak to financial planners or an estate attorney to make sure that the trust is set up correctly and meets your specific needs and to be sure this type of account is right for you.

-In order to ensure that you get the best advice, we strongly recommend that you consult with an estate attorney to get the best advice for your situation.
+In order to ensure that you get the best advice, we strongly recommend that you consult with an estate attorney to get the best advice and the correct legal documents for your situation.

 Frequently Asked Questions

 Does burial insurance count as an asset (for Medicaid)?

 Many people mistakenly believe that burial insurance is an asset, but this is not the case.
 The death benefit from a burial insurance policy is not taxable, and it does not count towards your estate for probate purposes.
 However, there are some exceptions depending on the type of policy you have and how you plan on using the death benefit.
 It is important to talk to your financial advisor to make sure you understand how your particular policy works and how it will affect your overall financial picture.

 While many people think that Social Security is only for retired Americans, the truth is that the program offers a number of different benefits.
 One of these is funeral expenses.
 If you are receiving Social Security benefits at the time of your death, the program will pay for your funeral up to a maximum of $255.
 And if you’re not a recipient, your family may be able to get benefits if you die.
 This benefit can be used to help cover the cost of a casket, funeral home services, and transportation costs.
 In addition, if you have unpaid funeral expenses when you die, Social Security will also provide a one-time death benefit of $255 to help your family cover these costs.